isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Currently multiple vendors (and sending multiple option instances) are not supported for vendor-class (code 16) and vendor-opts (code 17) options.
+   Currently only a single instance of the vendor-class (code 16) and a single instance of the vendor-opts (code 17) options can be specified.
+Specifying multiple options with different enterprise numbers is currently not supported by Kea.

 .. _dhcp6-option-spaces: